-The last panel was curated around the theme of Sonic Cyborgs and featured talks from exhibition artists Constanza Piña Pardo, Interspecifics members Leslie García and Paloma López, along with Interspecifics collaborator and artist Maro Pebo, and artist and designer Nayeli Vega.
+The last panel was curated around the theme of Sonic Cyborgs.
+It featured talks from exhibition artists Constanza Piña Pardo, Interspecifics members Leslie García and Paloma López, along with Interspecifics collaborator and artist Maro Pebo and artist and designer Nayeli Vega.

-Constanza Piña Pardo first presented on her work Khipu featured in the Hackers Makes Thinks exhibition.
+Constanza Piña Pardo first presented her work Khipu featured in the Hackers Makes Thinks exhibition.
 Piña Pardo explained the context of “Khipu”, which are a “prehispanic electrotextile computer” created through the process of knot-making.
-Then, diving into her own work and explorations, she unravels the process of creating her installation at Art Laboratory Berlin and the meaning encoded within it.
+Then, diving into her own work and explorations, she unravels the process of creating her installation at Art Laboratory Berlin and its meaning.